Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 Some lenders advertise loans that don’t need documents for you to be approved.
 This claim usually means that all the information you provide will be paperless.

-Lenders can check your financial information with Instant Bank Verification (IBV), which pulls your transactional data and bank account data from more than 20,000 financial institutions around the world.
+Lenders can check your financial information with programs like Instant Bank Verification (IBV), which pulls your transactional data and bank account data from more than 20,000 financial institutions around the world.
+It’s basically a program that allows consumers to apply for a loan 100% online, you won’t have to gather any documents or send your lender any attachments.

 Same Day Loan Approval